stadium-software/css-utilities/README.md

 ## Heights and widths

-Sett fixed element heights, widths, maximum heights and maximum widths in pixel, percent and viewport height or width
+Set fixed element heights, widths, maximum heights and maximum widths in rem (1rem = 10px), percent and viewport height or width

 ### Height

 1. Append a value to the base class name from 0 to 200
 2. Increments by 10 (0, 10, 20, 30, 40, etc.)

-**Example class for a height of 140px**
+**Example class for a height of 14rem**
 ```css
 height-140
 ```